MarineYachtRadar/mayara/docs/design/architecture.md

 - Uses SignalK FFI for all network I/O via WasmIoProvider
 - Poll-based (no async runtime in WASM)
 - **Same RadarLocator AND Controllers as server** (all 4 brands!)
+- Uses RadarEngine from mayara-core for unified feature management

+**Spoke Reduction:** The WASM plugin reduces Furuno's native 8192 spokes to 512 per revolution.
+This is necessary because SignalK's WebSocket cannot sustain the data rate of full-resolution spokes (code 1008 "Client cannot keep up").
+The `spokes_per_revolution` in capabilities is adjusted to match the actual output, ensuring the GUI correctly maps spoke angles to 360 degrees.

 ### Mode 2: Standalone Server